ianmackers99/capstone/queries and results/Readme.md

 # LLMs prompts

-I used LLMs to recommend sample points for some functions during weeks 8, 9, 10 and 11
+I used LLMs to recommend sample points or hyperparameters for some functions during weeks 8, 9, 10, 11 and 12

 The **LLM prompts** subdirectory provides more detail on those prompts and the results